mickfuzz/phd4/chapters/2022-4-3-Methodology.md

 #### Coding Game Design Themes

+The process of learning game making through deepening your knowledge of game elements is explored  by Jesse Schnell -@schellArtGameDesign2008.

-The aim is to code based on the game elements that are being added to the game.
+Coding based on the game elements that are being added to the game serves to xxx ?

 As way of coding initially I considered the MDA framework for the simplicity.